Making Waves: November 2024

 Professor’s poem highlights Indigenous perspectives

-Cal State Long Beach’s Trivia Bowl team once again clinched the Grasshopper Cup at the 26th annual Asian American Journalists Association's L.A.
+Cal State Long Beach’s Trivia Bowl team once again clinched the Grasshopper Cup at the 26th annual Asian American Journalists Association-L.A.
 Trivia Bowl in October.
-Competing against 37 teams, including major news outlets and eight regional colleges and universities, CSULB demonstrated wide-ranging knowledge across current events, literature sports.
-Down by a single point to Claremont McKenna heading into the final round, the team rallied to secure its sixth consecutive collegiate title — and third straight during in-person competitions.
-Team members included Mary Catipay, Samuel Chacko, Ava Laguercia, Diego Lievanos, Alina Ti and Madison Yang, with guidance from staff advisors Richard Chang and journalism Professor Chris Karadjov and staffer Richard Chang.
+Competing against 37 teams, including major news outlets and eight regional colleges and universities, CSULB demonstrated wide-ranging knowledge across current events, literature and sports.
+Down by a single point to Claremont McKenna heading into the final round, the team rallied to secure its sixth consecutive collegiate win — and third straight title during in-person competitions.
+Team members included College of Liberal Arts students Mary Catipay, Samuel Chacko, Ava Laguercia, Diego Lievanos, Alina Ti and Madison Yang, with guidance from two advisors, associate professor Chris Karadjov and Strategic Communications writer Richard Chang.

 Have an item for Making Waves?
 Send your submissions to Wendy Thomas Russell.